WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Document/Properties/entMetaData.md

 ## Description

-The `entMetaData` property is used to get the Enterprise metadata associated with the Document.
+The `entMetaData` property is used to get the Enterprise or Studio Server metadata associated with the Document.

 ## Examples